dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 The permission capabilities of Knora are very large, as it needs to be able to satisfy a broad set of requirements.
 To simplify permission management for the users, we provide permission templates, which can be used during creation of new projects, or applied to existing projects.
 A permission template defines a set of administrative and default object access permission.
-Currently, three different templates are defined *OPEN*, *CLOSED*, *NONE*.
+Currently, two different templates will be defined *OPEN*, *CLOSED*.

 Template: OPEN
 ^^^^^^^^^^^^^^^

 The *OPEN* template, defines the following permissions:

-  - The ``knora-base:SystemAdmin`` group:
-     - receives implicitly *ProjectResourceCreateAllPermission* for all projects.
-     - receives implicitly *ChangeRightsPermission* on all objects from all projects.

   - The ``knora-base:ProjectAdmin`` group:
-     - receives explicitly *knora-base:ProjectResourceCreateAllPermission*.
+     - receives explicitly *ProjectResourceCreateAllPermission*.
-     - receives explicitly *knora-base:ProjectAllAdminPermission*.
+     - receives explicitly *ProjectAllAdminPermission*.
-     - receives implicitly *knora-base:hasChangeRightsPermission* on all objects part of the project.

   - The ``knora-base:ProjectMember`` group:
-     - receives explicitly *knora-base:ProjectResourceCreateAllPermission*.
+     - receives explicitly *ProjectResourceCreateAllPermission*.
-     - receives explicitly *knora-base:hasDefaultChangeRightsPermission* for the *knora-base:Creator* group.
+     - receives explicitly *CR* for the *knora-base:Creator* and *knora-base:ProjectAdmin* group.
-     - receives explicitly *knora-base:hasDefaultModifyPermission* for the *ProjectMember* group.
+     - receives explicitly *M* for the *ProjectMember* group.
-     - receives explicitly *knora-base:hasDefaultViewPermission* for the *knora-base:KnownUser* group.
+     - receives explicitly *V* for the *knora-base:KnownUser* group.

 Template: CLOSED